 While patios are often constructed on level ground, decks may be constructed over a variety of terrains – this allows a deck to be constructed in places where a patio would be ineffective, such as on a cliff slope.

-There’s a variety of wood and composites materials may be used to build a deck.
-These materials come in a broad range of colors, sizes, and durability, and pricing.
-You will find many to choose from at your local DIY store or lumber yard.
+A variety of wood and composite materials are available for use in the construction of a deck.
+These materials are available in a wide variety of colors, sizes, and durability, as well as a variety of pricing options.
+You will discover a wide variety of options at your local home improvement store or lumber yard.